ssaket/eeg-pipeline/README.md

 - `test_pipeline.py`: It is a test class for `pipeline.py` and can be used for testing processing steps as well.

 ## Notebooks

+Notebooks below have been move to repo: [eeg-analysis-notebooks](https://github.com/ssaket/eeg-analysis-notebooks)

 - `preprocessing.ipynb`: We discuss how to perform preprocessing steps like applying filters, removing bad channels, annotating bad segments from EEG data.
 We also discuss on performing ICA like picking up and removing bad ICA components.